marq24/emacberry.com/_docs/2300-osmoffline.md

 Once you have opened one of the download section, scroll down to the region/country you would like to download and then press the 'download button' with the text '**Karten/Map+Poi**'

-Please note: **You can download multiple map files - they will be combined in the app (as more map files you install as more device memory is required - which could lead to app instabilities at the end)**
+Please note: You can download **multiple** *.map files - they will **be combined** in the app (as more *.map files you install as more device memory is required - which could lead to app instabilities at the end).

 Once you pressed the download button, your android device should present you with a dialog that allow you to select an app, that should handle this download - and (if everything went right) GPSLogger II should be listed as app, that can